llvm/mlir-www/website/content/users/_index.md

 ## [AscendNPU IR](https://gitcode.com/Ascend/AscendNPU-IR)

-AscendNPU IR is an MLIR-based intermediate representation and compiler targeting the Ascend family of NPUs from Huawei.
-It provides complete support for Ascend hardware capabilities with a comprehensive suite of compiler optimizations.
+AscendNPU IR is an MLIR-based intermediate representation and compiler framework specifically designed for Ascend hardware.
+It enables the efficient execution of computational workloads on the Ascend NPU by applying a rich set of compiler optimizations that fully leverage the hardware's capabilities.

 ## [Beaver](https://github.com/beaver-lodge/beaver)